Norbert515/flutter_ide/README.md

 Why is this great?

 Flutter developers know Flutter.
-This means the entry barrier to creating a plugin is very low.
+Meaning the entry barrier to creating a plugin is very low.

 In addition, because this is Flutter - creating intuitive and beautiful UI's for the plugin is easier than ever before.